Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 !!! danger "Important"
     User Permission cannot be use to actually *protect* something because they can easily be changed in the browser.
     <br/>
-    Their purpose is only to control some UI behavior.
+    Their purpose is only to control UI behavior.

 ## API Proxies

-The *Microfrontend* can request API (backend) proxies from the *Application Host*.
+The *Microfrontend* can request API (backend) proxies from the *Host Application*.
+A proxy is typically required when:

-The reasons might be that the API is not publicly available, the endpoint requires security measures the frontend cannot provide or to avoid CORS problems.
+ * The API is not publicly available
+ * The endpoint requires security measures the frontend cannot provide
+ * CORS problems want to be avoided

 Example: